 Program overview

-The Double Degree - Bachelor of Science (Honours) - Biology & Psychology & Bachelor of Education program at Queen's University is designed for students who wish to pursue two distinct fields of study simultaneously.
-This unique program allows students to gain comprehensive knowledge in both the sciences and education, preparing them for a variety of career paths.
-By integrating the disciplines of Biology, Psychology, and Education, students will develop a well-rounded skill set that is highly valued in today's competitive job market.
-The program emphasizes experiential learning, critical thinking, and interdisciplinary collaboration, ensuring that graduates are equipped to make meaningful contributions in their chosen fields.
+The Double Degree - Bachelor Of Science (Honours) - Biology & Psychology & Bachelor Of Education program at Queen's University is designed for students who wish to pursue two distinct undergraduate degrees simultaneously.
+This unique program allows students to gain comprehensive knowledge in both the sciences and education, preparing them for diverse career paths.
+By integrating the study of biology and psychology with educational principles, graduates will be well-equipped to address various challenges in educational settings and beyond.
+This program is ideal for those looking to enhance their academic credentials and broaden their professional opportunities.

 Featured Experiences

-• Co-op Opportunities: Students can participate in co-op placements that provide real-world experience in educational settings and scientific research.
+• Co-op Opportunities: Students may have the chance to engage in co-op placements, providing real-world experience in educational settings.

-• Research Projects: Opportunities to engage in research initiatives that contribute to the fields of biology and psychology.
+• Research Projects: Opportunities to participate in research initiatives that combine biology and psychology, enhancing practical knowledge.

 Career Options